 The sequel to one of the Xbox 360 and PS3's best games is gigantic, gun-toting open-world romp through the Wild West which pits you against rival gangs, authority figures and the elements of a brutal world.

-Ready to saddle up and ride out on Rockstar's latest western adventure?
-Here's what you need to know before you hit the dusty trail.
+So, are you ready to saddle up and ride out on Rockstar's latest western adventure?
+Here's what you need to know before you hit the dusty trail of Red Dead Redemption 2 on PS4 and Xbox One.

 Cut to the chase